garrandall/popular-music-data/tracks/we-got-love-bobby-rydell.md

 All together now (We got love)
 Ah let me tell ya (We got love)
-Ooh yeah, yeah, yeah (ain't it wonderful we got love.)
+Oh yeah, yeah, yeah (ain't it wonderful we got love.)

 One more time (We got love)
 Ah dontcha know it baby (We got love)
-Ooh yeah, yeah, yeah (ain't it wonderful we got love.)
+Oh yeah, yeah, yeah (ain't it wonderful we got love.)